tsgates/arch-wiki-markdown/wiki/Dvdbackup.md

 Tip:dvdbackup reads the name of the DVD and creates a working directory for it.
-If dvdbackup decides the name of the DVD is too generic (like MOVIE, for instance), the user must specify a name, as it will refuse to run otherwise.
-Just use -n MOVIE_NAME to specify.
+If dvdbackup decides the name of the DVD is too generic (like "MOVIE", for instance), the user must specify a name, as it will refuse to run otherwise.
+Just use -n movie_name to specify.

 Note:If you receive an error such as
 "ERR:  no video format specified for VMGM" you must set the video format